chaps-io/gush/README.md

 end
 ```

-`output` method is Gush's way of saying: "I want to pass this down to descendants of me".
+`output` method is Gush's way of saying: "I want to pass this down to my descendants".

 Now, since `DownloadVideo` finished and its dependant job `EncodeVideo` started, we can access that payload down the (pipe)line: